 While our other margarita variations like cranberry margaritas and pineapple margaritas remain reader favorites, this coconut version offers something uniquely satisfying.
 The cream of coconut transforms the traditionally bright margarita into something wonderfully creamy while maintaining all the refreshing qualities that make a good margarita so irresistible.
 After one sip, you’ll understand why this has become our new go-to tequila cocktail!

-Coconut Margarita Ingredients
+Coconut Margarita Recipe Ingredients

 - Cream of Coconut.
 Cream of coconut is what gives this tropical margarita it’s coconut flavor.
 It also adds sweetness to our drink.